-Signs that MAY INDICATE physical abuse
+Signs that MAY INDICATE physical abuse:

-- Bruises and abrasions around the face - Damage or injury around the mouth - Bi-lateral injuries, such as two bruised eyes - Bruising to soft area of the face such as the cheeks - Fingertip bruising to the front or back of torso - Bite marks - Burns or scalds (unusual patterns and spread of injuries) - Deep contact burns, such as cigarette burns - Injuries suggesting beatings (strap marks, welts) - Covering arms and legs even when hot - Inappropriate/harmful medication usage
+- Bruises and abrasions around the face. - Damage or injury around the mouth. - Bi-lateral injuries such as two bruised eyes. - Bruising to soft area of the face such as the cheeks. - Fingertip bruising to the front or back of torso. - Bite marks. - Burns or scalds (unusual patterns and spread of injuries).

-- Aggressive behaviour or severe temper outbursts. - Injuries that cannot be accounted for.
-Inadequate, inconsistent, or excessively plausible explanations for an injury, or a delay in seeking treatment should signal concern.
+- Deep contact burns such as cigarette burns. - Injuries suggesting beatings (strap marks, welts). - Covering arms and legs even when hot. - Aggressive behaviour or severe temper outbursts. - Injuries need to be accounted for.
+Inadequate, inconsistent, or excessively plausible explanations or a delay in seeking treatment should signal concern.